 List of active policies

-Personal data are collected directly from you, when you interact with us, either to fill-in an application or for other requests.
-Please note that throughout your studies at OUC, if you are studying at OUC, we may collect additional personal data from activities related to your attendance in the following ways:
+Personal data is mainly collected directly from you, when you interact with us, either to fill-in an application or for other requests.
+Please note that throughout your employment or studies at OUC, , we may collect additional personal data from activities related to your attendance in the following ways:

 - Through the use of the website or of the Portal or of the e-Learning Platform of OUC and through other online processes or other ways of contacting the University,